puavo-org/puavo-os/parts/conf/README.md

 Here we define key "gnome" to be of type boolean and that has a default value "false".

+### feature profiles

+It is possible to write feature profiles to "/etc/puavoimage/feature-profiles.json".
+This is a feature template file with the following JSON-format:

+[
+  {
+    "key": "*",
+    "profile": {
+      "nfshomes": "true"
+    }
+  },
+  {
+    "key": "hosttype",
+    "matchmethod": "exact",
+    "pattern": "thinclient",
+    "profile": {
+      "nfshomes": "false"
+    }
+  },
+  {
+    "key": "infotv",
+    "matchmethod": "exact",
+    "pattern": "true",
+    "profile": {
+      "gnome": "false"
+    }
+  }
+]

+`key` determines the parameter key that is used to look up parameters from Puavo-settings and kernel arguments (kernel arguments override Puavo-settings).
+Key `matchmethod` determines the method for matching:
+"exact", "glob" and "regex" are supported.
+Value is tested against the value set in `pattern`, and if a match is successful, settings under `profile` are put to use.

+For example, if we provide "puavo.feature.infotv=true" on kernel command-line, with the above configuration also "gnome" will be set to "false" (unless some other settings that have priority will override that).

+### settings from hardware quirks database

+Hardware quirks are looked from files that match the glob pattern `/usr/share/puavo/hwquirks/*/*.json`.
+These files are searched in lexicographical order so that values with matched keys that are in later files override the previously matched ones.
+Each file is a feature template file that has the same format as in feature profiles, except keys are not matched against Puavo-settings and kernel-arguments but against device characteristics.
+For example:

+[
+  {
+    "key": "dmidecode-system-product-name",
+    "matchmethod": "exact",
+    "pattern": "20D9S01U00",
+    "profile": {
+      "intel_backlight": true
+    }
+  },
+  {
+    "key": "dmidecode-system-product-name",
+    "matchmethod": "exact",
+    "pattern": "Aspire ES1-111",
+    "profile": {
+      "intel_backlight": true
+    }
+  },
+  {
+    "key": "pci-id",
+    "matchmethod": "glob",
+    "pattern": "8086:*",
+    "profile": {
+      "guestlogin": true,
+      "intel_backlight": true
+    }
+  }
+]

+In each hash we have `key` whose value tells the hardware characteristic we are matching.  `dmidecode-*` (with keywords supported by `dmidecode`) are supported, as well as `pci-id` and `usb-id`.
+Otherwise the behaviour is the same as with feature profiles.
+These settings will override values set in feature profiles.

 ### settings from Puavo

 Settings from Puavo are looked up from /etc/puavo/device.json, that